The COVID-19 pandemic has changed our daily life in many ways and this includes your next visit to the dentist.

 - You will be asked to arrive exactly on time for your appointment and, if possible, to call before entering the clinic.

 - Once inside, you will be directed to wash your hands with soap and water or an alcohol-based hand sanitizer.
-You may also be asked to wear a procedure mask or face covering if physical distancing of two metres is not possible.
+You will be asked to wear a procedure mask or face covering if physical distancing of two metres is not possible.
 Though we strongly recommend you bring your own face covering, face masks will be provided, if needed.

 - You will again be asked to answer a questionnaire on your current health to make sure that you do not have symptoms of COVID-19.
 Again, it is very important to answer honestly to the questions you are asked on your current health.
 A member of the dental team could also take your temperature with a contactless thermometer.